drexelai/protein-nets/README.md

 [] - Build database using list of four-letter protein structure IDs \
 [] - Download proteins from PDB and encode protein structures into grid structure \
 [] - Determine feature set based on encoding and decide if any more features should be included \
+[] - Train GAN/DCGAN on encoded protein structures \
+[] - Perform experiemnts/gather results to determine how well the model performed \
+[] - Explore the ~explainability~ of the model \
+[] - Generate figures for paper and sample test cases to illistrate how the model performs on an individual protein structure

 ## Agenda